 If you need expert ASTM D-4935-99 shielding effectiveness testing, we are the test lab for you.
 Please Contact Us or Request a Quote to get started.
 The remainder of this page offers an overview of the ASM D4935-99 test standard.

-The scope of ASTM D 4935-99 EMC testing is to provide a procedure for measuring the electromagnetic shielding effectiveness of a planar material.
+STM D 4935-99 EMC testing provides a procedure for measuring the electromagnetic shielding effectiveness of a planar material.
 The measurement is due to a plane-wave, far-field electromagnetic wave.
 From the measured data, near-field shielding effectiveness values may be calculated for magnetic sources for electrically thin specimens.

 Electric field shielding effectiveness values may also be calculated from this same far-field data, but their validity and applicability have not been established.
 The measurement method is valid over a frequency range of30 MHz to 1.5 GHz.